JadASalameh/Docker_ZTM/Chapter_3.md

 * Containers should only run a single process and we use them to build microservices apps.
   * For example, an application with four features (microservices), such as a web server, auth, catalog, and store, will have four containers
     * one running the web server
-    * one running the web server
+    * one running the auth
-    * one running the web server
+    * one running the catalog
-    * one running the web server
+    * one running the store

 ## Containers vs VMs